kortschak/go-spew/README.md

 (https://coveralls.io/repos/kortschak/utter/badge.png?branch=master)]
 (https://coveralls.io/r/kortschak/utter?branch=master)

+utter is a fork of the outstanding [go-spew tool](https://github.com/davecgh/go-spew).
+Where go-spew is an aid for debugging, providing annotation of dumped datastructures, utter is a tool for taking snapshots of data structures to include in tests or other code.
+An utter dump will not construct cyclic structure literals and a number of pseudo-code representations of pointer-based structures will require subsequent processing.

 utter implements a deep pretty printer for Go data structures to aid in debugging.
 A comprehensive suite of tests with 100% test coverage is provided to ensure proper functionality.
 See `test_coverage.txt` for the gocov coverage